What is the rule against collateral attack?

 What is the impact of issue estoppel on collateral attack?
 (Yukon, Canada)

-What is the duty of a plaintiff to mitigate after injury?
+What is the limitation of recovery under a particular liability insurance policy?
 (Yukon, Canada)

 X